 College of Social and Behavioral Sciences

 Dr. Nancy N. Carlson has worked in educational and school counseling settings for the bulk of her 35+ year career.
-Since 2017 she has served as the School Counseling Specialist for the American Counseling Association.
+From 2017-2020 she served as the School Counseling Specialist for the American Counseling Association.
 Previously, she was an Assistant Professor in graduate counseling at the University of the District of Columbia, where she coordinated the school counseling program.
 Prior to that, she worked briefly as a college admissions counselor after 30 years with Montgomery County Public Schools in a variety of assignments, including foreign language teacher, secondary school counselor, resource counselor, and finally the K-12 counselor specialist, working from Central Office.
 She has served on the editorial review boards for both the Journal of Counselor Leadership and Advocacy, as well as Professional School Counseling, and was on the Executive Board for the Maryland School Counselor Association from 2014 – 2017.
-At Walden University, she is a Contributing Faculty in the College of Social and Behavioral Sciences.
+At Walden University, she has been a Contributing Faculty in the College of Social and Behavioral Sciences since 2019.